Our work includes protected areas, selection of sites and features for designation and monitoring, and the assessment of existing designations.

 We have considerable experience of working with regulators and nature conservation bodies on designated conservation sites, including Marine Conservation Zones (MCZs), Marine Protected Areas (MPAs), Special Areas of Conservation (SACs), Special Protection Areas (SPAs) and Sites of Special Scientific Interest (SSSIs).

 Amongst almost 30 years of marine ecology experience, in 2015 APEM completed an independent review of the Scottish MPA network.
 The work enabled Marine Scotland, the Joint Nature Conservation Committee and Scottish Natural Heritage to finalise their proposals to the Scottish government.

 Our experience also enabled us to undertake, on behalf of Natural England, Scottish National Heritage and the Irish Marine Institute, monitoring and condition assessments for a number of protected areas in England, Scotland and the Republic of Ireland.

 Our projects are often carried out in partnerships with external experts and are designed to ensure that the most robust survey and analysis possible is provided at competitive cost, whilst ensuring our approach could be replicated in the future for long-term assessments of conservation targets and biodiversity.

 Marine nature conservation services are just one element of APEM’s broader marine consultancy services.

-If you have any queries, please contact Dr Marc Hubble, marine technical specialist.
+If you have any queries, please contact Dr Marc Hubble, head of marine consultancy.

 Alternatively you can email us here.
 Or call 0161 442 8938.